 The Einstein field equations lie at the heart of gravitational physics.
-Unfortunately, these complicated equations are difficult to solve.
+Unfortunately, these equations are difficult to solve.
 Only a few analytic solutions have been found in the century since the equations were first introduced.
-Luckily, the rapid development of supercomputers has thrown open the door to a wide range of problems in general relativity.
+Luckily, the rapid development of computing in the last 50 years has opened the door to a wide range of problems.
 Using advanced algorithms and high-powered supercomputers, the Einstein field equations can be solved numerically for strong-field, high-energy systems.
 This is the bread and butter of our research.

 The theory of special relativity tells us that an object can never travel faster than the speed of light.
 Although this "universal speed limit" holds true in flat space, it has been proposed that distortions in spacetime could permit apparent faster-than-light travel.
 Within the context of general relativity, the Alcubierre metric (AM) provides a mathematical description of a spacetime that would allow an object to traverse a vast distance in an arbitrarily small time period.
 To an observer at rest in flat space, it looks as if the object has a speed V > c.
 This idea is reminiscent of the "warp drive" of science fiction and has led to the AM being coined the "Alcubierre warp drive".

 Our research investigates the propagation of electromagnetic waves in the AM.
 The wave equation for the AM is difficult to solve analytically.
 As a consequence, most studies of null geodesics (light ray trajectories) have been limited to numerical methods or ray-tracing techniques.
 We find an analytic method for describing how an arbitrary wave packet will transform as it propagates in this spacetime.